Kinto2517/VetAppointmentBackend/README.md

 PUT /api/v1/vetdoctors/{id}/update-specializations: Update a VetDoctor's specializations.
 This allows doctor to add pre-created specialization.
 PUT /api/v1/vetdoctors/{id}/update-experience/{experienceId}: Update a VetDoctor's experience that already created.
 PUT /api/v1/vetdoctors/{id}/update-education/{educationId}: Update a VetDoctor's education that already created.
 PUT /api/v1/vetdoctors/{id}/add-profile-picture: Add or update a VetDoctor's profile picture.
-You can select "png", "jpg" or "jpeg"
+You can upload "png", "jpg" or "jpeg" images.
 POST /api/v1/vetdoctors/{id}/add-experience: Add a new experience to a VetDoctor's profile.
 POST /api/v1/vetdoctors/{id}/add-education: Add a new education to a VetDoctor's profile.
 PATCH /api/v1/vetdoctors/change-password: Change the password for a VetDoctor.
 Spring security handle the authentication backend and makes sure that you change only your own password.